MihaiAC/learning-react/learning_react/react_notes/React.md

 - Internally, all the examples I've seen use `useEffect`.
 - If state changes inside of the hook, it (can?) trigger a re-render in all the components using the hook's state.

+Thing to remember: turning a non-async thing with Promise